peacetheboy/POWER-BI-business-Intelligence-/README.md

 -  **Project Progress**
     - Create and Configure GitHub Repository
     - Create a repository for the project
-    - Create a README.md file to describe the project and report usage.
+    - Create a README.md file to describe the project and how to use the report.
     - Commit and push the report to source control.
     - Update the GitHub project iteratively to demonstrate progress.

 - **Project Setup:**
  - Create the Reporting Project
  - Clone your GitHub repository to your desktop.
  - Install Power BI Desktop.
  - Create a new Power BI Report named 'EcoPower Logistics – Order Monitoring'.

 ## Process followed creating this project